This post may contain affiliate links.Please read our disclosure policy.

 Steps for making a pie crust.

-1. Combine – In a large bowl combine flour and salt, then add the cold butter cubes and the shortening.
+1. Combine – In a large bowl, combine the flour and salt, then add the cold butter cubes and the shortening.

 2. Cut in fat – Use a pastry cutter or a fork to combine the mixture until it resembles coarse meal.
 You want to have some larger pieces left.